-Winter is here, and that means snow and ice that could cause slips and falls on your porch, sidewalk, and in your yard.
+Winter is here.
+Snow and ice could cause slips and falls on your porch, sidewalk, and yard.
 Seniors are particularly susceptible to injuries as they try to walk outside when there’s winter precipitation or layers of ice.

 Even though a sidewalk looks clear, you could still encounter slippery conditions.
 That’s why Phoenix Home Care & Hospice prepared some tips for walking on ice and snow.